 The Schaudt power supply in the wardrobe sometimes produces a tremendous amount of heat.
 That's why we installed ventilation grilles at the top of the wardrobe to allow the heat to escape.
 There's not much space between the 12V DC power unit on top of the wardrobe and the LED strip below, so we drilled holes for four small grilles.

-By the way: while you're working on that wardrobe, don't forget to run a few extra wires through the cable duct on the rear right.
-This way, we ran 12V DC down to the back of the Truma heater.
-We'll use that 12V DC for:
+By the way, while you’re working on that wardrobe, don’t forget to pull a few extra wires through the cable duct at the rear right.
+We used them to route a 12V DC line down to the area behind the Truma heater.
+We use this for, among other things, connecting the sensor light at the bottom of the bathroom.
+(See: Bathroom)

 Comments and questions: